Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Kentucky vs. Louisville Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 21

-Thursday's game that pits the No. 9 Kentucky Wildcats (8-2) versus the Louisville Cardinals (5-6) at KFC Yum!
-Center has a projected final score of 82-73 (based on our computer prediction) in favor of Kentucky, who is the favorite in this matchup by our model.
-Game time is at 6:00 PM ET on December 21.
+Thursday's game between the No. 9 Kentucky Wildcats (8-2) and Louisville Cardinals (5-6) squaring off at KFC Yum!
+Center has a projected final score of 82-73 (based on our computer prediction) in favor of Kentucky, who is listed as the favorite by our model.
+The game will start at 6:00 PM ET on December 21.

-Based on our computer prediction, Louisville is a good bet to cover the point spread, which currently sits at 13.5.
-The two teams are projected to go over the 155.5 over/under.
+According to our computer prediction, Louisville should cover the point spread, which currently sits at 13.5.
+The two teams are projected to exceed the 155.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!